openspending/community.openspending.org/blog/_posts/2013-06-30-spending-data-party-announce.md

 [OpenBudgetOakland](http://openbudgetoakland.org/mayor_13-15_proposed.html) created a site where citizens could comment on the budget proposal throughout the entire decision process.

 <il>- Which companies works for your city and do they actually do a good job?</il><br>
-Some cities such as [London](http://openspending.org/gb-local-gla) and [Washington DC](http://openspending.org/dc-vendors-contractors) transactional spending allow you to see what companies clean up the garbage and repair the roads.
+Cities such as [London](http://openspending.org/gb-local-gla) and [Washington DC](http://openspending.org/dc-vendors-contractors) release transactional spending data that allows you to see what companies clean up the garbage and repair the roads.
 Let's make many more cities open up their spending data!

 ### What can I do at tbe spending party?
 <il>- **[Load and visualise](http://openspending.org/datasets/new)** the budget of your city or province and add it to the list of [90 cities already mapped](http://apps.openspending.org/maps/) across the world.</il>